Frequently Asked Questions

-Macadamias contain healthy unsaturated oils, fibre and plant sterols.
-These nutrients help maintain optimal blood supply throughout the whole body, including the brain.
+Your brain is the command centre for your entire nervous system.
+It helps you think, remember, feel and move.
+Macadamias contain healthy unsaturated oils, fibre and plant sterols that help maintain optimal blood supply throughout the whole body, including the brain.

-.
-Your brain is the command centre for your entire nervous system that helps you think, remember, feel and move.
-Macadamias contain of vitamin B1 (thiamine) and this B-group vitamin is essential for the proper functioning of your nervous system.
+Macadamias contain vitamin B1 (thiamine) that is essential for the proper functioning of your nervous system.
 Macadamias are naturally endowed with helpful phytochemicals including antioxidants.
-These nutrients are thought to help protect the brain from the damage over time (neurodegeneration)34
+These nutrients are thought to help protect the brain from the damage over time (neurodegeneration).47

 How many macadamias is it healthy to eat?

 A healthy handful of macadamias is about 30g or 15 whole nuts.
 We should all strive to eat at least one healthy handful per day.
 But there’s no reason why you can’t eat more.